tbridelbertomeu/nexus-architect-gpt/README.md

-# nexus-architect-gpt
+#  Nexus Architect GPT

-Backend persona for the Nexus Architect GPT
+Your dedicated arbiter of connectivity within the intricate web of organizational knowledge.